darius-all-new/open-machine-monitoring/README.md

 - Add the correct working directory (`pwd` when in the `backend` folder on the Pi)
 - Add the correct user
-- Make sure the path to `uvicorn` is correct
+- Make sure the path to `uvicorn` is correct (if you are using a venv it should be `path/to/your/venv/bin/uvicorn`)

 Next, enable and start the service: